 of the British Accounting & Finance Association (BAFA)

-The 27th Audit & Assurance Conference, organised by the Auditing Special Interest Group of the BAFA and with the support of Aston Business School, will take place in America Square Conference Centre, in London (very near to the Tower of London and Tower Bridge) on Thursday 4th and Friday 5th May 2017.
+The 28th Audit & Assurance Conference, organised by the Auditing Special Interest Group of the BAFA and with the support of Aston Business School, will take place in the Chartered Accountants Ireland (CAI) conference venue, in Dublin City, Ireland on Thursday 24th and Friday 25th May 2018.

 The address of the venue is:

 47-49 Pearse St,

 REGISTRATION FEES AND PROCEDURE:

 The CONFERENCE REGISTRATION FEE for both days is as follows:

 Conference Fee (includes conference attendance, conference pack, lunch on both days, conference dinner, and refreshments on both days):

 UK £250 charge full rate UK £100 charge Doctoral Student